forthy42/net2o/wiki/squid.md

 The ideology behind BitCoins certainly is that of a libertarian cypherpunk, with no trust in the state, but a lot of trust in anarchic communities.
-With fear of inflation, and the other disease of currencies, deflation, as “solution”.
-Pest is not a solution to cholera, either.
+With fear of inflation, offer the other disease of currencies, deflation, as “solution”.
+Plague is not a solution to cholera, either.

+BTW: BlockChains cure cancer, protect you from evil eye, prevent flood, plague (though not cholera), and drought, and they can walk over water (even when not frozen).

 ## Purpose of a currency (with history lesson)